A Graph Data Augmentation Strategy with Entropy Preservation: Conclusions

 \subsection{Acknowledgements}

-This work is supported by the Research and Development Program of China (No.2018AAA0101100), the Fundamental Research Funds for the Central Universities, the Beijing Natural Science Foundation (1192012, Z180005) and National Natural Science Foundation of China (No.62050132).
+This work is supported by the Research and Development Program of China (Grant No. 2018AAA0101100), the National Natural Science Foundation of China (Grant Nos.
+62141605, 62050132), the Beijing Natural Science Foundation (Grant Nos.
+1192012, Z180005).